mozilla/application-services/docs/adr/0008-use-tracing.md

 #### Mobile

-The existing [rust_log_forwarder](https://github.com/mozilla/application-services/tree/main/components/support/rust-log-forwarder) and [error-support](https://github.com/mozilla/application-services/tree/main/components/support/error) crates would change how they collect "events" to using `tracing-subscriber`.
-Initially we'd not change the API exposed to the mobile apps, but very soon after declaring success on Desktop we'd look to consolidate the APIs as seen by the applications.
+As described in the Application Services section, the existing crates used by mobile would keep the same public API in the first instance, meaning our mobile apps would not require changes; however, eventually we'd look at moving the mobile apps to the new mechanism, at which time we'd kill the 2 "legacy" app-services crates.

 #### Desktop